slidenerd/ec2-mean-test/EC2.md

 # Step 4: Add Storage

 This is one of the most important steps in our tutorial so far.
 You have several choices to decide how MongoDB is run.
-Let me list them out for you.
  1. Use MongoDB from a third party Database-As-A-Service provider such as MLabs, Compose etc. (No thanks,we'll pass)
  2. Create a separate instance that only hosts MongoDB.
 (This will cost us in the Free Tier to have more than once instance running)
  3. Install MongoDB + everything else on the same partition.
 (Simplest possible setup but not scalable in the long run when your DB starts growing)